I’m Lena, a pediatric feeding specialist and mom who helps families move beyond picky eating by understanding the whole child.

 Because feeding shouldn't be a daily battle — and healing shouldn't feel overwhelming.

-Meet Paulina “Lena” Livinsky, a holistic feeding specialist and pediatric speech-language pathologist with over 13 years of experience helping children overcome picky eating, feeding challenges, and developmental delays.
+Meet Paulina "Lena" Livinsky, a holistic feeding specialist and pediatric speech-language pathologist with over 14 years of experience helping children overcome picky eating, feeding challenges, and developmental delays.

-Lena earned her Master’s in Speech-Language Pathology from UConn in 2014 and has spent the past decade guiding families through the root causes of mealtime struggles.
-She’s the creator of the BLOOM™ Framework, a whole-child, biology-informed approach that blends oral motor therapy, real food nutrition, nervous system regulation, and supportive lifestyle shifts.
+Lena earned her Master's in Speech-Language Pathology from UConn in 2014 and has spent the past decade guiding families through the root causes of mealtime struggles.
+She is the creator of the BLOOM™ Framework, a whole-child, biology-informed approach that blends oral motor therapy, real food nutrition, nervous system regulation, and supportive lifestyle shifts.

-Her specialty lies in feeding and developmental care that honors each child’s unique biology and behavior, going far beyond sticker charts or surface-level strategies.
+Her specialty lies in feeding and developmental care that honors each child's unique biology and behavior, going far beyond sticker charts or surface-level strategies.
+She is also the host of the Livin'Sky Podcast and the founder of Livin'Sky Kids™.
+Because when children are truly seen, supported, and nourished, they bloom.

 MY WHY